Papatheodorou-Group/GeneSpectra/README.md

 ### Expected run time

-Depending on the dataset size, and if parallelisation is used, the running time is estimated to be between 10 minutes and 60 minutes.
+Depending on the dataset size, and if parallelisation is used, the running time is estimated to be between 10 and 60 minutes.

 ## Data associated with preprint